-Bunions, the deformed bony lump on the side of your big toe can be caused by unfortunate genetics and thought to aggravated by years of wearing tight shoes, can wreak havoc on your feet.
-While some people may have a bunion and experience very little to no pain other may experience pain in the bunion, ball of the foot and other toes that can affect every day walking and make it hard to find shoes that fit properly.
+A bunion is a deformed bony lump on the side of your big toe which can be caused by unfortunate genetics and is thought to be aggravated by years of wearing tight shoes, and they can wreak havoc on your feet.
+While some people may have a bunion and experience very little to no pain, others may experience pain in the bunion, in the ball of the foot and in other toes that can affect every day walking, making it hard to find shoes that fit properly.
 Read our advice below on how to help blitz your bunion pains.

 *Patient.info.
 Making lives Better.
 Hallux Valgus.
-Accessed: July 2018. # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2955707
+Accessed: June 2019. # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2955707

 There are several factors at play that cause bunions and make them worse.
 Bunions are known to run in families and conditions like rheumatoid arthritis can cause them.
 Ill-fitting shoes can also aggravate the problem by crowding the toes together and exacerbating the underlying condition